 |Reduces risk of urinary tract infections||Helps maintain urinary tract health|

-The third kind of claim, a nutrient claim, makes a statement about the nutrient content of the food, and for example may use the words “good” or “excellent.”
+The third kind of claim, a nutrient claim, makes a statement about the nutrient content of the food, and for example, may use the words “good” or “excellent.”
 Use of these two words is based on the daily values (DV) for each nutrient.
 For instance, a package can claim its contents to be a “good source of calcium” if one serving contains 10 to 19% of the daily value for calcium.
-An “excellent source” is defined as 20% or more of the daily value.
+An “excellent source” is defined as 20 percent or more of the daily value.

 However, we don’t recommend trying to organize your diet around meeting recommended levels of particular nutrients.
 The amount of any particular nutrient that we absorb and metabolize can vary widely from person to person and time to time, based on a multitude of factors, including our need at that moment, and what else we eat at the same time, At best, food labels provide ballpark estimates of nutrient content, given the poor quality assurance, inadequate sample sizes, and lack of evaluation standards common in the industry.
 Another reason not to get too excited about using the Daily Values is that they were calculated only for adults and haven’t actually been updated in decades.